 2. We estimate the operating range or level of engagement of the pieces by determining the limiting factors or constraints that bound the unrestricted mobility.

-The concept of using limiting factors is briefly mentioned (Blanchard and Fabrycky, 2006) in the context of Systems Engineering.
-The consideration of constraints is a part of the decision protocol of Orasanu and Connolly (Orasanu and Connolly, 1993) and (Plessner, Betsch and Betsch, 2008) which also includes the identification of resources and goals facing the decision maker.
+The concept of using limiting factors is briefly mentioned by Blanchard and Fabrycky in the context of Systems Engineering [4].
+The consideration of constraints is a part of the decision protocol of Orasanu and Connolly [13] and [14] which also includes the identification of resources and goals facing the decision maker.
 We therefore reduce the bonus for accomplishing objectives (such as, attacking an enemy piece or defending a friendly piece) if the required moves can only be traced through squares that are likely to result in the piece being captured before it can accomplish its objective.